kh4n10/pokeapi/README.md

 Luke created the get resource method which allowed tests on each spec checking that the request would work with only the resource name and doesn't need an ID.

 ####James
+made tests for checking that list requests return code 200 and made tests to check each attribute also returns 200; okay.
 ####Abass